Beyond The Pantry Clean Out: Shaping Your Environment for Success (Part 2)

 If we go back to the elephant and the rider metaphor, what is one step you can take today to shape the path in these last four domains of your environment?
 It is easy to get overwhelmed by the big picture (we cannot all fix global supply chains today, ha!).

 But remember that taking just a 5-minute action is the secret to getting moving.
 Action is empowering and energizing.
-Action is satisfying because it is real and it actually happened.
+Action is satisfying because it is real and it happened.
 Most importantly, action is evidence.
 It proves to yourself that you can do this, and it gives you the exact data you need to figure out your next step.
 Just pick one tiny thing you can adjust right now to make it easier for your elephant to form a good habit.
 Because one small, clear, concrete task at a time, done consistently, is the absolute best approach to create lasting change

 Never Miss A Blog Post!